 The broth is cooled and the noodles are “washed”.
 Now let’s place a rainbow topping to complete this wonderful cold soba noodle dish.

 - Thin, tender slices of beef.
 When cooled in the fridge the beef chunks go harder thus it’s very easy to cut them into thin slices.
-An extra tip: If you can’t finish all the beef slices, keep them in the fridge then serve as another dish with a simple dipping sauce (You can use the Easy Chinese Dressing that I introduced earlier).
+An extra tip: If you can’t finish all the beef slices, keep them in the fridge then serve as another dish with a little Homemade Chilli Oil).

 - Slices of crunchy fruit.
 Apple and Asian pear (aka Nashi pear) are the classic choices.